joyrexus/leap-view/README.md

 * extraction of motion data within specified time ranges

+See [data](tree/master/data) for a sample data file.

-See the docs for a step-by-step walkthrough of the process of capturing and extracting gesture data.
+See [docs/overview](https://github.com/joyrexus/leap-view/blob/master/docs/overview.md) for a step-by-step walkthrough of the process of capturing and extracting gesture data.